 The Department of Integrative Medicine and its outpatient site, the Continuum Center for Health and Healing, represents one of the most comprehensive programs undertaken by a teaching hospital in the United States to provide integrative health care.
 Our vision is to create a center of excellence and leadership that provides safe and effective integrative medicine, conducts cutting-edge research on expanded healing options, and offers advanced training in integrative medicine for health care professionals and educational programs for the public.
 Philanthropic support is essential to help further our work.
 Gifts of cash are the simplest and most common way to give, but you can learn about other options below.
 We hope you will consider making a charitable contributionâ€”either to our general fund or to support a specific program (Hospital Programs, Education, Research).

 For more information about how you can help support Integrative Medicine at Beth Israel and the Center for Health and Healing, please contact the Development Department at (212) 636-8416.
-Gifts should be made payable to Beth Israel Medical Center and specified for the Continuum Center for Health and Healing.
+Gifts should be made payable to Mount Sinai Beth Israel and specified for the Continuum Center for Health and Healing.

 To make an online contribution please visit us online.